brainfucksec/brainfucksec.github.io/_posts/2022-03-20-a-good-privacy-list.md

 <br>

-**Special thanks to the users of the /r/DeGoogle subreddit for advice and corrections.**
+**Special thanks to the users of the /r/DeGoogle subreddit for advices and corrections.**

 ---